Myoclonus refers to quick, lightning-like jerks (contractions) of a muscle or a group of muscles.

 The diagnosis is based on symptoms.
 Other tests may be done to identify the cause.

 The cause is corrected if possible.
 For example, drugs that can cause myoclonus are stopped.
 A high or low blood sugar level is corrected, and kidney failure is treated with hemodialysis.
-If the cause cannot be corrected, valproate or levetiracetam (anticonvulsants—see Seizure Disorders: Drugs Used to Treat Seizures.) or clonazepam (a mild sedative) sometimes helps.
+If the cause cannot be corrected, valproate or levetiracetam (anticonvulsants—see see Table: Drugs Used to Treat Seizures.) or clonazepam (a mild sedative) sometimes helps.
 When given with carbidopa, the dietary supplement 5-hydroxytryptophan (which is produced by the brain) may also help.

 Last full review/revision August 2007 by David Eidelberg, MD; Michael Pourfar, MD